8 Best Vegan Cookbooks for Beginners

 • thai red curry

-If there is an issue with the book for a beginner, it’s probably that the recipes aren’t nutritionally balanced so you do need to give some thought to that – adding a form of protein to the thai red curry for example (think tofu or tempeh maybe).
+If there is an issue with the book for a beginner, it’s probably that the recipes aren’t nutritionally balanced so you do need to give that some thought – adding a form of protein to the thai red curry for example (think tofu or tempeh maybe).
+Also, I know that some people have taken issue with how the recipes are written.
+For instance, you need to read the recipe text to know the onion needs chopping, so I’d suggest always reading it through first to understand what prep needs doing.

 Here are some suggestions from Vegan Mum on how to veganise recipes:

-Use cubed firm tofu or tempeh to replace:
+Use cubed firm tofu, tempeh or soya chunks to replace:

 • paneer